ibpsa/project1-boptest/testcase1/README.md

 The Modelica model makes use of the signal overwrite blocks and uses the overwrite block parser (``<repo_root>/parser/parser.py``) to compile the FMU.

-1. Add the root of the BOPTEST repository to the PYTHONPATH environmt variable.
+1. Add the root of the BOPTEST repository to the PYTHONPATH environment variable.

 2. ``$ cd models``